Prop Me Up Beside the Jukebox (If I Die): Music video

 The music video for the song begins with two men smuggling a fully dressed male corpse out of a funeral home.
 They proceed to take it out for a night on the town.
 The night of fun ends with the now-abandoned corpse (wearing sunglasses and a party hat) propped up next to the jukebox.
-Diffie (who plays the song at the bar) walks up to the corpse afterwards, thinking it's a living person, and tells him that, since the bar is closing, he needs to leave... adding "you don't have to go home, but you can't stay here".
+Diffie (who plays the song at the bar) walks up to the corpse afterwards, thinking it's a living person, and tells him that, since its closing time, he needs to leave... adding "you don't have to go home, but you can't stay here".
 Diffie then claps the corpse on his shoulder and leaves.
 The corpse begins to sway and collapses next to the jukebox.
-The video has been described as "Weekend at Bernie's goes country" (The second edition of the film had been released during the summer of the song's release).
-The dead man became a recurring gag in Diffie's music videos, as he also makes appearances in the music videos for Third Rock from the Sun, Pickup Man, and Bigger Than the Beatles.
+The video has been described as "Weekend at Bernie's goes country" (The sequel had been released the same month as the single).
+The dead man became a recurring gag in Diffie's music videos, as he also makes appearances in the music videos for "Third Rock from the Sun", "Pickup Man", and "Bigger Than the Beatles".